Minimum Wage Pass-through to Wholesale and Retail Prices: Evidence from Cannabis Scanner Data: Direct pass-through to wholesale and retail prices

-For a given minimum wage hike, the parameter $\beta_l$ measures the percent change in establishment $j$'s prices resulting from a percentage point increase in minimum wage exposure $l$ months before the minimum wage hike.
-Though inflation is the dependent variable, I follow \cite{renkin2020} and present the estimates as the effect of the minimum wage on the price level.
+For a given minimum wage hike, the parameter $\beta_l$ measures the percent change in establishment $j$'s prices resulting from a percentage point increase in minimum wage exposure $l$ months after the minimum wage hike (or $l$ months before when $l$ is negative).
+Though inflation is the dependent variable, I follow previous studies and present the estimates as the effect of the minimum wage on the price level (see e.g. \cite{renkin2020,leung2021}).
 I thus normalize the effect to zero in a baseline period $m$ months before each hike and report the cumulative treatment effect as the sum of $\beta_l$ at various lags: $E_L = \sum_{l=-m}^{L}\beta_l$.
 The pre-treatment coefficients are reported in a similar manner with $P_L = -\sum_{l=m}^{-L-1}\beta_{-l}$.\footnote{\cite{siegloth2020} show that cumulative distributed lag coefficients are numerically equivalent to the parameter estimates from an event study design with binned endpoints.
 Since distributed lag coefficients measure treatment effect changes, one fewer lead has to be estimated compared to an event study specification.
 Thus, a 12 month event window requires estimating 11 distributed lag coefficients.}

-By interacting the minimum wage hike with county-level bite, my approach resembles strategies that attempt to identify effects of aggregate shocks through cross-sectional variation in the fraction affected (see e.g. \cite{bartik1991,lucca2019,goldsmith2020}).
+My approach resembles strategies that attempt to identify effects of aggregate shocks through cross-sectional variation in the fraction affected (see e.g. \cite{bartik1991,lucca2019,goldsmith2020}).
 This strategy is useful in the context of Washington's cannabis market as it enables me to estimate pass-through despite the relatively small number of minimum wage hikes.
-Another advantage is that the estimated price level effects $E_L$ can be reformulated as pass-through elasticities at the average bite, allowing direct comparison to elasticities found in the literature on minimum wage pass-through (e.g. \cite{leung2021,renkin2020}).
+Another advantage is that the estimated price level effects $E_L$ can be reformulated as pass-through elasticities at the average bite, allowing for direct comparison to elasticities found in the literature on minimum wage pass-through (e.g. \cite{leung2021,renkin2020}).